alunegov/MiniAppContest/README.md

 - `TOKEN` - bot token.
 - `TEST_ENV` - use Telegram test servers.
 - `URL` - Mini App HTTPS URL.

-> Use [this](https://core.telegram.org/bots#how-do-i-create-a-bot) on how to create bot and get bot token.

 There are several ways to launch Mini App.
 This Mini App uses the next ones: